dstanesc/FluidPatterns/apps/concurrent-editing-notification/README.md

 ![Local & Remote Workspaces](./img/local-remote-states-1.svg)

-The user has the ability to reconcile conflicts before commit
+The user has the ability to reconcile conflicts before committing the local changes.

 ## Visual Paradigm - Merge